 These tips are inspired by a reader who was lied to and hurt in two online relationships.
 Recovering from the pain of betrayal by someone you met online isn’t easy, but it’s possible if you learn how to focus your thoughts.

-Often when we are hurt in relationships – online or otherwise – it’s because we prioritized the person…but we weren’t the person’s priority.
+Often when we are hurt in relationships – especially if we tend to lose ourselves in our relationships – it’s because we prioritized the person…but we weren’t the person’s priority.
 We downgraded our goals, plans, needs, and dreams in order to put the other person first.

 And that’s how we get hurt.
 Online relationships are especially tricky because it’s more difficult to read the signs – which makes it easier to fool ourselves.